Uhlmann and scalar Wilczek-Zee phases of degenerate quantum systems: Examples

 In the top panel of Fig.~\ref{Fig2}, we plot the Uhlmann phase $ \theta_\text{U} $ as a function of temperature $ T $ on a semi-logarithmic scale for $ m = -3 $.
 A clear $ \pi $-jump is observed at the critical temperature $ T_c = 0.75R_0 $, where $ R_0 = R(m = -3) $.
 In the bottom panel, we present the Uhlmann-phase diagram of the 4D tight-binding model on the $ m\text{-}T $ plane.
 A finite Uhlmann phase appears exclusively in the range $ -4 < m < -2 $ at $T=0$ and forms a dome-shape region at finite temperatures.
 The rest of the diagram is occupied by the topologically trivial region with zero Uhlmann phase.
 By fitting the boundary of the dome-shaped topological region with a symmetric power-law envelope function, we obtain an approximate relation between $ T_c $ and $ m $: $T_c /R_0\approx 0.75 \left[1 - (m + 3)^2\right]^{0.45}$.

 For the calculation of the scalar WZ phase of the ground states of the 4D tight-binding model, we use Eqs.~(\ref{A+-ac12}) and (\ref{A+-ab12}) to find

 in this case.
 Consequently, the scalar WZ phase vanishes after the loop $C$ is traversed in the parameter space, regardless of the value of $m$.
 This explicit example demonstrates that the $T\rightarrow 0$ limit of $\theta_\text{U}$ does not always reduce to $\theta_\text{WZ}$, showcasing a fundamental difference from the previous case.
 As explained below Eq.~\eqref{Eq:sWZ}, the scalar WZ phase is a valid geometric phase of the degenerate ground states, not given simply by the $T\rightarrow 0$ limit of the Uhlmann phase.
+We will analyze and explain the disagreement in the 4D tight-binding model in later discussions.